clementineAymard/Sharebnb/README.md

-# Our final project in Coding Academy
+# Our final project at Coding Academy